 What then is “the New or Spiritual Birth?”

-First, the new or spiritual birth is an instantaneous transformational experience:
+First, the new or spiritual birth is a spiritual regeneration or recreation:

 It may take a while for you to be fully convicted of your sins and of your utter inability to earn salvation by your self-righteousness or good works.
 It may take some days or weeks for you to eventually reach a decision to completely put your trust in the person and finished work of Jesus Christ on the cross for your salvation.